 Does that mean that if someone gives twice as many estimates that they will have twice the profits?
 Short answer is maybe.

-There’s five factors that really influence whether your margins.
-Estimating a job in no way guaranntees that your will get it.
+There are five factors that really influence whether your margins.
+Estimating a job in no way guarantees that you will get it.